Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What to Do If Your Dog Ate Your Birth Control Pills

-If your dog ate your birth control pills, first determine how many pills they ate and if your pet also ate the packaging.
+If your dog ate your birth control pills, first determine when and how many pills they ate and if your pet also ate the packaging.
 Check if the birth control also contains iron supplements (for 7 days).
 Contact the veterinarian with the packaging in front of you.

 If your dog is small, a puppy, or pregnant, it is safer to call your veterinarian or a veterinary poison control center right away.